Marijuana Addiction and Abuse in Orlando

 A marijuana use disorder can involve dependence or addiction.
-People dependent on or addicted to marijuana can experience unpleasant symptoms or withdrawal upon cessation.
-Marijuana dependence occurs because the brain adapts to the drug’s effect on the endocannabinoid neurotransmitter system.
-The brain then feels as if it can’t function normally without marijuana.
+Marijuana dependence occurs when the brain adapts to the drug’s effect on the endocannabinoid neurotransmitter system, leading to unpleasant withdrawal symptoms upon stopping.
+In other words, the brain cannot function normally without marijuana.

-If someone has marijuana addiction, it means they use the drug compulsively.
-Their use of marijuana interferes with their daily life, and they typically continue to use it even when it causes negative outcomes.
+When someone has a marijuana use disorder, they use the drug compulsively.
+Their use of marijuana interferes with daily life, and they typically continue to use it even when it causes negative outcomes.

-- Using marijuana despite not wanting to, or having the feeling of being unable to stop using it
+- Using marijuana despite not wanting to, or feeling unable to stop using it

-- Spending significant amounts of time using marijuana or trying to obtain more
+- Spending significant amounts of time using or trying to obtain marijuana

 - Spending large sums of money on marijuana